wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

 = 1.2.4 =
 * Improved: code performance improvements
 * Improved: added `mc4wp_get_form()` for an easier shortcode callback.
 Useful to [add a sign-up form to the end of your posts](http://dannyvankooten.com/2577/add-mailchimp-sign-up-form-end-of-posts/).
 * Improved default CSS
 * Improved: checkbox debug message only shows to WP Administrators when JavaScript is disabled
 * Added: form nonce for better security
+* Fix: CSS issue where the form caused a huge sidebar gap in some themes.

 = 1.2.3 =
 * Fixed: bug where some MailChimp fields were not showing in the field wizard / add field tool.